Home | Movies | Animal Crackers

 In 1998 Turner Classic Movies has broadcast an original documentary entitled, "Glorious Technicolor," about the development and use of Technicolor.
 It included a 13-second sequence from a rehearsal of Animal Crackers which was in vibrant color.
 It was, apparently, the scene in which Harpo arrives as "The Professor" and hands Margaret Dumont his stick horn.
 One of the most interesting aspects of the footage is that Harpo is wearing a bathrobe and no wig (he has brown-reddish hair).
 (Everyone else is in full costume.)
 Sabucat Productions obtained it from somebody who had found it in a barn many years ago, as part of a series of color film clips that were pieced together.
 This is the ONLY Marx footage in this reel of film.

 This footage was shot in 1930 at Astoria Studios in (probably) 2-color Multicolor, a precursor to Cinecolor.
 This clip is all of the footage that Sabucat have.
 It is obviously some sort of rehearsal.
 There is no sound.
-Sabucat don't know any details as to why and how this footage was shot.
-In fact, they are hoping maybe YOU have some information to tell them.
+Sabucat didn't know any details as to why and how this footage was shot.

 Related Links